CRA Distributor Obligations: Checks Before EU Sale

 11 Dec 2027

-Article 20 in four numbers: six paragraphs of duties, seven items to check before market availability, the second-tier fine and the date everything starts.
+Distributor compliance in four numbers: six duty blocks, seven items to check before supply, the second-tier fine and the date everything starts.

 Who Is a Distributor under the CRA?

-20(1) Due care The general standard.
+Due care The general standard.
 Applies to every act of making available, before and after market placement.
+Article 20(1)

-20(3) Refusal + inform If non-conformity with Annex I is suspected, do not make available.
+Refusal and inform If non-conformity with the essential cybersecurity requirements is suspected, do not make available.
 If significant cybersecurity risk, inform manufacturer and market surveillance authorities without undue delay.
+Article 20(3)

-20(4) Corrective + vulnerability awareness Ensure corrective measures, withdraw or recall as appropriate.
+Corrective and vulnerability awareness Take corrective measures, withdraw or recall as appropriate.
 Inform manufacturer of vulnerabilities without undue delay.
 If significant cybersecurity risk, immediately inform market surveillance authorities of every Member State of supply.
+Article 20(4)

-20(5) Cooperation with market surveillance On reasoned request, provide all information and documentation needed to demonstrate conformity, in a language the authority can easily understand.
+Cooperation with market surveillance On reasoned request, provide all information and documentation needed to demonstrate conformity, in a language the authority can easily understand.
+Article 20(5)

-20(6) Manufacturer ceased operations Inform market surveillance authorities without undue delay, and inform users by any means available.
+Manufacturer ceased operations Inform market surveillance authorities without undue delay, and inform users by any means available.
+Article 20(6)

 Distributor vs Importer